Kelsick: Amenities

-Allerdale Borough Council provides refuse collection, street lighting, and other services to residents of Kelsick.
+The area is administered as part of the Cumberland unitary authority.
+The local council provides refuse collection, street lighting, and other services to residents of Kelsick.
 Stagecoach Cumbria & North Lancashire provides a bus service, the number 400, which runs near to Kelsick along the B5302 road.
 The bus runs approximately every two hours from Monday to Saturday between Silloth and Carlisle.
 The nearest railway station is at Wigton, approximately 4.1 mi to the southeast.
 The nearest primary school, Holme Cultram Abbey school, is located in Abbeytown, and the nearest secondary school, The Nelson Thomlinson School, is in Wigton.

 Climate

 Kelsick, like the rest of the Solway Plain, has an oceanic climate (Köppen climate classification Cfb), with mild summers and winters which generally avoid extremes of temperature.
 At nearby Abbeytown, average daytime high temperatures were 17 °C in summer and 5 °C in winter, with average overnight lows of 11 °C in the summer months and 2 °C in the winter.
 Rainfall is fairly consistent throughout the year, with approximately 15 days a month where measurable rainfall occurs.